NeCTAR-RC/tutorials/_allocation-management/08-next-steps.md

 duration: 1
 ---

+In this tutorial you've learnt:
+- Allocation Management.
+- Differences between *pt-projects* and *projects*.
-In this tutorial you've learnt about Allocation Management.
-You've learnt what sets *pt-projects* apart from *projects*.
-You've learnt how to avoid *data-loss-by-expiry* by Amending/Extending your project and you've learnt how to share/delegate your project-manager role with other members of your project.
+- How to avoid *data-loss-by-expiry* by Amending/Extending your project
+- How to share/delegate your project-manager role with other members of your project

-All we hope for in return is that you remember us fondly, when you're attending any [banquets in Sweden](https://www.nobelprize.org/ceremonies/the-nobel-prize-award-ceremonies-and-banquets/).

 **Cloud Starter**
 Congratulations.
 You've completed another step on your Cloud Computing journey.
 You're probably mostly done with it now.
 Jump back to the [Cloud Starter Series](/cloud-starter/02-tutorials) to check.
 {: .callout-success}